EU water bombers join Greek firemen to douse island wildfire

 EU Humanitarian Commissioner Christos Stylianides on Wednesday called the mobilisation of Greek forces "exemplary" after emergency crews managed to save inhabited areas.

-A firefighter suffered burns on Tuesday after trying to cross the fire on a motorbike, and three cars belonging to campers were burned, a local mayor said.
+A firefighter suffered burns on Tuesday after trying to cross the fire on a motorbike, and at least four cars have been burned, state agency ANA said.

 But no other injuries or respiratory problems that required hospitalisation have been reported.